craftcms/docs/docs/commerce/4.x/tax.md

 ## Tax Zones

-A tax zone is a physical area you define that can be used to influence tax based on an order’s shipping address.
-If the order address falls within that zone, any rates tied to that zone may be factored into tax calculation.
+A tax zone represents a physical area that can be used to influence tax based on an order’s shipping address.

-When an order is placed, Commerce will select the single best matching tax zone for that order and use that for tax calculation.
+When an order address falls within that zone, any rates tied to that zone may be factored into tax calculation.
+An order may have more than one matching tax zone, and all of them will be factored in.

 Commerce does not add any tax zones by default.
 Like tax rates, you’ll need to create any tax zones you’d like to use for your store.